August von Kotzebue: Life

-Kotzebue was born in Weimar to the respected merchant Kotzebue family and was educated at Wilhelm-Ernst-Gymnasium in Weimar, where his uncle, the writer and critic Johann Karl August Musäus was among his teachers.
+Kotzebue was born on May 3, 1761 in Weimar, Saxe-Weimar, to the respected merchant Kotzebue family and was educated at Wilhelm-Ernst-Gymnasium in Weimar, where his uncle, the writer and critic Johann Karl August Musäus, was among his teachers.
 In 1776 the young Kotzebue acted alongside Goethe in the latter's play Die Geschwister when it premiered in Weimar.
 In 1777, aged sixteen, he enrolled at the University of Jena to study legal science.
 He continued his studies at the University of Duisburg, graduating in 1780, and practiced initially as a lawyer in Weimar.

 Through his association with Graf Goertz, Prussian ambassador at the Russian court, Kotzebue became secretary to the Governor General of Saint Petersburg.
 In 1783 he was appointed assessor to the high court of appeals in Reval, where he married the daughter of a Russian lieutenant general.
 He was ennobled in 1785 and became president of the Magistrat of the Governorate of Estonia, a province of the Russian Empire.